 Songridan-gil

-Another great area to look for the best angle of the Lotte Tower.
+Another great area to seek out the best photo angle of the Lotte Tower.

 Address: 23 Baekjegobun-ro 43-gil, Songpa-gu, Seoul, South Korea